Creating Components

 is selected in the Assets sub-panel of the left side of the screen.

-Assets are anything you might need to use in System Initiative - today, they are synonymous with components.
+Assets are anything you might need to use in System Initiative - today,

 Set the Hello World meta-data